Order of the Occult Hand: History

 Amused by this purple passage, in a local bar, his colleagues decided to commemorate Flanders's achievement by forming the Order of the Occult Hand.
 They even showed Flanders a banner made of a bed sheet depicting a bloody hand reaching out of a purple cloud.
 Among the original members were: R. C. Smith, an associate editor; Stewart Spencer, then an editorial writer; John Gin, the city editor; and several others, who vowed to get the words into print as soon as possible.
 The editors were not happy about this mischief at all and ordered copy editors to be extremely vigilant, yet the phrase kept slipping into the paper and was even smuggled into Down Beat, a jazz magazine, by Smith.
 The News revealed this tradition of high spirits, how it started, in 1985, when it went out of circulation.

 Alternatively, Paul Greenberg, the Pulitzer Prize–winning editorial page editor of the Arkansas Democrat-Gazette, claimed that Reese Cleghorn, then an editorial writer of The Charlotte Observer, was the one who originated the Order.
 Cleghorn denied this claim.
 The Boston Globe once reported that the Occult Hand Club was a replacement for the Defective Busbar Club, which was open to any journalist who used the word, such as in "the cause of the fire was attributed to a defective busbar, officials said."

 The occult-hand phrase did not stop in the Charlotte News and Observer, but has crept onto other media.
 The use of the phrase has spread to newspaper media around the world like "a cough in a classroom" and "a pox".
 The Order was occasionally endangered by reckless and artless users of the phrase, but it retained overall secrecy until 2004, when James Janega of the Chicago Tribune published a thorough investigation about the Order.
-(Disputed: the Order of the Occult Hand was revealed in Tony Hillerman's 1971 novel The Fly on the Wall.)
 Upon exposure to the public, Greenberg made a full confession.

 In 2006, Greenberg announced that the Order had chosen a new secret phrase at an annual editorial writers' convention and resumed a stealth operation.